QUESTION: What is Clinical Negligence?

 You may still be liable for some incidental expenses, but your solicitor will set these out in a clear way so that there is complete transparency.
 Your focus can go back to recovering your health.
 Our job is to make sure we get the compensation that will help you do exactly that.

 Claiming Compensation for Medical Negligence

-Your clinical negligence solicitor will start with a comprehensive consultation to understand the circumstances fully around your injury.
-They will ask you relevant questions and gather information to determine whether you have legal grounds to make a claim and if there is a good likelihood it will be successful.
+Your clinical negligence solicitor will start with a consultation to understand the circumstances fully around your injury.
+They will ask you questions and gather information to determine whether you can make a claim.
 They will discuss their findings with you before you commit to starting a claim so that you can make an informed decision about what to do next.

-If you choose to make a claim, then your lawyer will step their evidence gathering up, requesting medical records and having your injury and the circumstances around it assessed by an independent medical professional who specialises in your type of injury.
+If you choose to make a claim, then your lawyer will request medical records and having your injury assessed by an independent medical professional who specialises in your type of injury.
 Remember that you need to show not only that your care fell below an acceptable standard, but the people who hold these standards are reasonable professionals.

 The more thorough we are at this stage, the greater chance of success your claim will have.
 We want to present the other party with case robust enough that they have no grounds to dispute our findings so that we can then negotiate for you to receive maximum compensation.

 In short, we understand that some people are put off by the prospect of claiming.
 Even if they are entitled to do so, because of the fear of having to go to court.
 We will always do our best to resolve claims without litigation.
 However we will not recommend you do this at the risk of losing what you deserve.

 We work with firms certified for claims and complaints procedures against healthcare professionals in England and Wales.
 To win your case, we recognise that health care must be on par with your trust and expectations.
 Moreover, we know how to show it fails you and what it means to you and those who depend on you.